 MAJ also operates MN Trial Political Action Committee (PAC).
 The PAC supports candidates in Minnesota's legislature and constitutional office who protect consumers' legal rights through the executive and legislative process.

 Lawyer Legion maintains a statewide directory of personal injury lawyers in Minnesota which includes both MAJ members and non-members.
 To help the public find the best choices when searching for a personal injury attorney, Lawyer Legion recognizes attorneys for their involvement and leadership within the MAJ and other professional associations.
 This includes recognition for MAJ members who have updated their Lawyer Legion profile to include information about their involvement with the MAJ.

 Use this directory to find a Minnesota personal injury lawyer in your local area.
 Start by choosing your county from the list below.

 Attorneys who join the Minnesota Association for Justice must certify that he or she does not primarily represent the defense of personal injury or employment litigation.
 Benefits of joining the MAJ include:

-The Minnesota Association for Justice publishes a quarterly magazine, the Minnesota Trial Lawyer.
+The Minnesota Association for Justice publishes a quarterly magazine, Minnesota Trial.
 MAJ also publishes the Minnesota Case Reports, Newsletter and Updates which are free for members of the organization.